RHVoice/RHVoice.org/content/en/post/RHVoice-1.10.0.md

 ---
 title: "RHVoice 1.10.0"
-date: 2022-10-24
+date: 2022-11-13
 ---

 RHVoice 1.10.0 is now available.

 ## What's new

-### Improved reading of emojis and dictionary updates for various languages
+* Improved reading of abbreviations in polish and macedonian.

-This update improves reading of abbreviations in polish and macedonian and adds new emoji support for albanian, brazilian portuguese, english, georgian, kyrgyz, macedonian, polish, russian and ukrainian.
-This update also includes dictionary updates for ukrainian, macedonian and polish.
+* New emoji support for albanian, brazilian portuguese, english, georgian, kyrgyz, macedonian, polish, russian and ukrainian.
+ * Other dictionary updates for ukrainian, macedonian and polish.

 ## Installation